-Contact Leon Letter at 269-782-1215 or lletter@swmich.edu or James Benak at 269-782-1221 or jbenak@swmich.edu.
+Contact Andrew Churchill at 269-782-1218 or achurchill@swmich.edu or James Benak at 269-782-1221 or jbenak@swmich.edu.

 To earn this degree, students must have an overall GPA of 2.0 or higher, complete a minimum of 60 credit hours, and fulfill the course requirements of the program listed below.
 Students, working closely with their advisor, are permitted to substitute the courses in the General Education and MTA Courses section below according to the guidelines on page 33 of this catalog.
-Each general education course, prerequisite course, internship/practicum, and capstone course must be completed with a final grade of "C" or better.
+Each general education course, prerequisite course, internship/practicum, and capstone course must be completed with a final grade of C or better.